Vardot/varbase_components/components/organisms/card-overlay/README.md

 * `card_attributes`: Drupal attributes for featured card wrapper.
 * `media_attributes`: Drupal attributes for card media slot region.
 * `content_attributes`: Drupal attributes for card content slot region.
-* `utility_classes`: Use to add extra Bootstrap utility classes for the main Card wrapper.
+* `card_overlay_utility_classes`: Use to add extra Bootstrap utility classes for the main Card wrapper.
                    E.g. `mb-3 shadow-lg` ( Do not add `card`).
-* `media_utility_classes`: Use to add extra Bootstrap utility classes for the Card Media region wrapper.
+* `card_overlay_media_utility_classes`: Use to add extra Bootstrap utility classes for the Card Media region wrapper.
                          E.g. `bg-secondary mb-3` ( Do not add `card-img`).
-* `content_utility_classes`: Use to add extra Bootstrap utility classes for the Card Content region wrapper.
+* `card_overlay_content_utility_classes`: Use to add extra Bootstrap utility classes for the Card Content region wrapper.
                              E.g. `w-75 mb-3 overflow-y-hidden`  ( Do not add `card-body`)

 ## Slots: